Yency Almonte

-Yency Almonte (born June 4, 1994) is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
-He formerly played in MLB for the Colorado Rockies.
+Yency Almonte (born June 4, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies, Los Angeles Dodgers and Chicago Cubs.

 Career

+Almonte attended Christopher Columbus High School in Miami, Florida.

 Los Angeles Angels

-Almonte attended Christopher Columbus High School in Miami, Florida and was drafted by the Los Angeles Angels of Anaheim in the 17th round of the 2012 Major League Baseball draft.
+The Los Angeles Angels of Anaheim selected him in the 17th round of the 2012 Major League Baseball draft.
 He signed and made his professional debut that year with the Arizona League Angels where he pitched three innings.
 He pitched 2013 with the Orem Owlz where he was 3–3 with a 6.92 ERA in 13 games (11 starts) and 2014 with the Burlington Bees where he compiled a 2–5 record and 4.93 ERA in nine starts.

 Chicago White Sox

-Prior to the 2015 season, Almonte was acquired by the Chicago White Sox as the player to be named later from an earlier trade for Gordon Beckham.
+On February 4, 2015, the Angels traded Almonte to the Chicago White Sox as the player to be named later from an earlier trade for Gordon Beckham.
 He pitched that season with the Kannapolis Intimidators and Winston-Salem Dash where he posted a combined 11–7 record and 3.41 ERA in 24 games (22 starts).

 Colorado Rockies

-On November 24, 2015, Almonte was traded to the Colorado Rockies for Tommy Kahnle.
+On November 24, 2015, the White Sox traded Almonte to the Colorado Rockies for Tommy Kahnle.
 He spent the 2016 season with the Modesto Nuts and Hartford Yard Goats, compiling a combined 11–10 record and 3.58 ERA in 27 starts.
 The Rockies added him to their 40-man roster after the season.
 He spent 2017 with Hartford and the Albuquerque Isotopes where he was 8–4 with a 2.91 ERA in 22 games (21 starts).
 He began 2018 with the Isotopes.